malvag/ClaimLinker/README.md

 # ClaimLinker
-ClaimLinker implements a tool-set used to generate candidate claims using [ElasticSearch](https://github.com/elastic/elasticsearch), compare them using [StanfordNLP](https://github.com/stanfordnlp/CoreNLP) and link them based on the results.
+ClaimLinker is a Web service and API that links arbitrary text to fact-checked claims, offering a novel kind of semantic annotation of unstructured content.
+The system is based on a scalable, fully unsupervised and modular approach that does not require training or tuning and which can serve high quality results at real time.

 A sub-module system has been implemented, divided respectively by
-#### Claimlinker_commons
+#### Claimlinker_commons (main library for claim linking)
- - Claimlinker
+ - ClaimLinker
  - Core NLP API
  - Association Type
  - Similarity Measures
  - Test class
-#### Claimlinker_web
+#### Claimlinker_web (web services)
- - Web Servlet that returns CLAnnotations in JSON
+ - Web Servlet that returns annotations in JSON
- - Web Servlet for Bookmarklet that returns CLAnnotations in simple HTML
+ - Web Servlet for Bookmarklet that allows a user to select a piece of text in a web page and check if there are fact-checked claims linked to the selected text.
- - JSP for demonstration purposes
+ - JSP offering a form where the user can give sometext and check if there are fact-checked claims linked to that text.
-#### ElasticSearch_Tools
+#### ElasticSearch_Tools (indexing of claims and search service provision)
  - Initializer for an ElasticSearch server
  - Wrapper API for an ElasticSearch server
  - OpenCSV wrapper class

-## The idea
-We study the problem of claim linking, i.e., linking a piece of text to claims in a reference knowledge base of fact-checked claims.
-We define the problem, categorize the different types of associations between a piece of text and a claim, and provide a set of baseline claim linking methods that make use of a large set of similarity features.
-Our focus is on unsupervised methods that do not require training data and thus can be applied in different contexts and types of claims, e.g., politics-related, hoaxes, etc

 ## Getting Started

 ### Installation